 Bats use a technique called sonar in which they make echoes in order to avoid obstacles and also to catch their food.
 Because they hunt at night, when they cannot see very well, they need sonar to help them locate their prey (moths, etc.).
 Here is how sonar works: an echo is a reflected sound, i.e. a sound that met an obstacle, could not travel through it and bounced back.
 Bats send out high-pitched squeaks, the echoes of which tell the bat if something is in the way.

 Ultrasound is also used in medicine.
 It works like sonar, but the reflected ultrasound waves are used to create an image.
 It is used to check the progress of unborn babies and screen for tumours or check various organs in the body.
 Ultrasound is also used to treat deep tissue injuries by stimulating blood circulation.
 It can reduce muscle pain and aid the healing process.

 Other applications of ultrasound are ultrasonic cleaning, where ultrasound waves in a liquid create a scrubbing brush action with the liquid.

 The speed of sound in air is 330 metres per second (m/s).
 Light can travel a million times faster and it can also travel through a vacuum.
 The speed of sound in air depends on the temperature.
-It is faster in warm air than in cool air, and also travels in a different speed in different materials.
-In pure water at 0 degrees Celsius, the speed of sound is 1400 m/s, whereas at 30 degrees, the speed is a bit more than 1500 m/s.
+It is faster in warm air than in cool air, and also travels at different speeds in different materials.
+In pure water, at 0 degrees Celsius, the speed of sound is 1400 m/s, whereas at 30 degrees, the speed is a bit more than 1500 m/s.
 The speed of sound in steel is 6000 m/s.

 In the Second World War, the aircraft that were built to fly faster began to shake rapidly when they flew close to the speed of sound.
 It was thought that it was not possible to 'break' the sound barrier, but scientists managed to overcome this problem by designing more streamlined aeroplanes.